Past performance risk

 The market value of Shares may be adversely affected by future sales or issues of substantial amounts of Shares

-All the Shares of the Company may be provided for sale without any restrictions (except for certain limited restrictions, described in Section 5.9 of the Prospectus) and there can be no assurance as to whether or not they will be sold on the market.
+All the Shares of the Company may be provided for sale without any restrictions (except for certain limited restrictions) and there can be no assurance as to whether or not they will be sold on the market.
 The Company cannot predict what affect such future sales or offerings of Shares, if any, may have on the market price of the Shares.
 However, such transactions may have a material adverse effect, even if temporary, on the market price of the Shares.
-Therefore, there can be no assurance that the market price of the Shares will not decrease due to subsequent sales of the Shares held by the existing shareholders of the Company or a new Share issue by the Company.
+Therefore, there can be no assurance that the market price of the Shares will not decrease due to subsequent sales of the Shares held by the existing Shareholders of the Company or a new Share issue by the Company.

 The marketability of the Shares may decline and the market price of the Shares may fluctuate disproportionately in response to adverse developments that are unrelated to the Company’s operating performance